Divorce Financial Settlement Solicitors

 When a marriage breaks down, there are a number of important areas to consider in relation to finances.
 This may include properties, savings, pensions and businesses.
-Our Legal 500 recognised divorce solicitors are here to guide you through the complex area of financial settlements to ensure you gain financial security.
+Our Legal 500 recognised divorce solicitors are here to guide you through the complex area of financial settlements after divorce to ensure you gain financial security.
 Whether you’re looking to protect your assets or gain your fair share, you’re in safe hands with Josiah-Lake Gardiner.

-To book an initial consultation with our expert divorce and financial settlement solicitors in London, simply call 020 3709 8975 or complete our online enquiry form.
+To book an initial consultation with our expert divorce financial settlement solicitors in London, simply call 020 3709 8975 or complete our online enquiry form.

 An Introduction To Financial Settlements

-How can we achieve a Financial Settlement?
+How Can We Achieve a Financial Settlement?

-If the intention of the separating couple is to resolve matters quickly and amicably, they may initially attempt to agree matters directly, but the more complex their finances the less likely they would be able to resolve matters themselves.
+If the intention of the separating couple is to resolve financial matters quickly and amicably, they may initially attempt to agree matters directly, but the more complex their finances the less likely they would be able to resolve matters themselves.

 The courts are able to make the following orders: